ghadesi/LOG8415---Advanced-Concepts-in-Cloud-Computing/Assignment 1/README.md

 ```python
 python main.py or python3 main.py
 ```
-Again, make sure you are in Assignment 1 folder, which contains file necessary to build docker and run
+Again, make sure you are in Assignment 1 folder.